-2. Japan from Tokugawa Times to the Present, Andrew Gordon
+8. A Modern History of Japan From Tokugawa Times to the Present, Andrew Gordon

-Gordon’s “modern history” picks up exactly where Sansom’s leaves off—at the end of the Tokugawa shogunate and the beginning of the Meiji era, making it the perfect companion.
-Moving effortlessly from grand political trends to domestic details, this fills in the blanks between the opening of Japan and World War II that many other histories skim over.
-Of particular interest are his chapters on the Taisho era (1912-1926) and the democracy movement, left-wing radicalism and progressive cultural trends that were snuffed out by the rise of militarism — a story often rushed in order to reach the fighting.
+Gordon picks up exactly where Sansom’s leaves off—at the end of the Tokugawa shogunate and the beginning of the Meiji era.
+This book fills in the gap between the opening of Japan and World War II that many other history books skim over.
+Of particular interest are the chapters on the Taisho era (1912-1926), the democratic movement, and progressive cultural trends that were snuffed out by the rise of militarism.

-A classic text unpacking the Japanese experience of defeat and reconstruction.
-Dower’s exhaustive exploration digs into every aspect of life: politics, business, religion, cultural pursuits — no stone is left unturned — and shows how defeat and occupation forced a wholesale reassessment of values on the Japanese population.
-Despite being something of a doorstop, Dower’s prose makes this an enthralling read.
+This classic book masterfully unpacks the Japanese experience of defeat and reconstruction.
+Dower’s exhaustive exploration digs into every aspect of life—politics, business, religion, cultural pursuits.
+Despite being something of a doorstop, Dower’s prose makes for an enthralling read.

-As a foreign correspondent for the Financial Times newspaper, Pilling was based in Tokyo between 2001 and 2008 and interacted with the key political and cultural figures of the time.
-This fascinating book gives a historical overview but is much more concerned with where Japan is today and where it will go in the future.
-Essential reading for anyone trying to get behind recent headlines.
+Pilling was based in Tokyo between 2001 and 2008 as a foreign correspondent for the Financial Times.
+While in Tokyo, Pilling often interacted with key political and cultural figures.
+This book gives a fascinating historical overview but places emphasis on where Japan is today and where it’s headed toward in the future.

 5. A Diplomat in Japan, Sir Ernest Satow

-Satow came to Japan in 1862 as an interpreter and worked as a secretary for the British Legation in Tokyo for more than two decades — arguably the most notable two decades in Japanese history.
-A key eyewitness to the ending of the feudal era and the beginning of “modern” Japan, this memoir would be fascinating for that reason alone.
-But Satow is also a wonderful writer, a man with a vibrant sense of humor and a way with an anecdote that must have made him popular in the drinking establishments he happily admits to frequenting.
-The book is packed with tales of disreputable behavior and larger than life characters, alongside political machinations and diplomatic encounters.
+Satow came to Japan in 1862 as an interpreter and worked as a secretary for the British Legation in Tokyo for over two decades.
+As a key eyewitness to the end of the feudal era and the start of “modern” Japan, Satow presents a fascinating memoir.
+This book is packed with tales of disreputable behavior and larger than life characters, alongside political conspiracies and diplomatic encounters.

-This abridgment of a five-volume diary charts a two-year diplomatic fact-finding mission sent by the Japanese government in 1871.
-From America, through Britain and Europe, and back via Russia and China, the mission visited governments, factories, banks and schools, learning everything it could in order to modernize Japan while hoping to renegotiate the unfair treaties the Western powers foisted on Japan a decade earlier.
-But it’s Kunitake’s descriptions of the places, people and cultures they encountered that makes this such a compelling book.
+This abridged version of a five-volume diary follows a two-year diplomatic mission by the Japanese government in 1871.
+The goal of the mission was to learn how to modernize Japan while hoping to renegotiate the unfair treaties forced on the country by Western powers a decade earlier.
+Kunitake’s colorful descriptions of the places, people, and cultures he encountered make this a compelling read.

-A comprehensive and exhilarating account of the 24 hours surrounding Japan’s surrender in August 1945.
-Written by 14 Japanese historians, what it lacks in nuance (the “clear the Emperor’s name” agenda is obvious from the outset) it more than makes up for in readability.
-It’s both an enjoyable narrative and a solid introduction to the chaos of the end of the war.
+Japan’s Longest Day is a comprehensive and exhilarating account of the last 24 hours surrounding Japan’s surrender in August 1945.
+Written by 14 Japanese historians, what it lacks in nuance it makes up for in readability.
+This book is a fantastic introduction to the chaos of the end of World War II.

-Given the length of Japan’s history and the detail into which historians both foreign and domestic have delved, this list could go on indefinitely.
-These nine books would make a good starting point for anyone wishing to learn more about Japan’s past and how it intersects with the present and affects the future.
+Given the length of Japan’s history, this list could go on indefinitely.
+These nine books are a good starting point for anyone wishing to learn more about Japan’s past, present, and future.

 Want to read more books about Japan or written by Japanese authors?
-How about 8 Contemporary Japanese Novelists (Who Aren’t Haruki Murakami) or Japanese Settings, International Themes: 14 Recommended Novels Set in Japan.
+Try 8 Contemporary Japanese Novelists (Who Aren’t Haruki Murakami) or Japanese Settings, International Themes: 14 Recommended Novels Set in Japan.

-As always, share your recommendations in the comments below!
+Share your recommendations with us in the comments below!